 One thing made it bearable through Architecture school even with all this turmoil.
 It is while at JKUAT that I first met the most angelic beauty the world has ever seen.
 Ohhhh.
 The first time I saw her, I knew that there was something special about her.
 Her….. smile; there was a radiant glow around her as she smiled.
 Mmmhh.
 There was definitely something twinkly in her eyes as she glanced at me from the side.
 Something tingled in me.
 My heart melted.
 She had me.
 I was I love.
 From that point on, I knew I would climb mountains for her and I have.

-I am now a life coach and keynote speaker.
+I am now a keynote speaker and help businesses to rise to the next level.
 I can say I am living my dream.
 Every day I get to challenge people to strive for better, be better and live life fully.
 That said, I am still on my journey.
 And I am a far distance from the finish line.
 I want to learn how to tell my story and those of others in an authentic way.
 To learn how to inspire others to transform their lives.
 I want to better myself and inspire my daughter and others through my journey.
 That by looking at my life people will think the impossible possible.

 What I would wish they do not forget to say, is that I was a man in love.
 I wish they speak of my love for my wife, my daughter and her siblings to come; my love for my family and friends.
 I wish they speak of my love for football, running and speaking.
 But above all I wish they speak of how much I am in love with life.